yusufunlu/My-http-server-Implementation/readme.txt

-    Used some dependancy injection and missed some since it can take time Used magic numbers in class which wrong like 50000 queue capacity I was planning to use PriorityBlockingQueue to prioritize some threads than others but I didn't 2- RootHandler: since all required http enpoints start with "/<number>/<path>" pattern 2 options can be implemented First is regex which is not supported by HttpContext.createContext Second is using single root handler and distributing the requests I could use some handlers while distributing the requests in RootHandler also but using methods like createSession solved my issue
+    Used some dependancy injection and missed some since it can take time Used magic numbers in class which wrong like 50000 queue capacity I was planning to use PriorityBlockingQueue to prioritize some threads than others but I didn't 2- RootHandler:
+    Since  HttpContext.createContext doesn't support regex and all required http enpoints start with "/<number>/<path>" pattern
+    I had to use single root handler and distributing the requests I could use some handlers while distributing the requests in RootHandler also but using methods like createSession solved my issue
-    I have planned to use carry the state with sessionkey like jwt.
+    I have planned to carry the state with sessionkey like jwt.
 I tried to create sessionkey which has meaning for backend and no meaning for clients.
-    That is why I have tried some hashing, encoding util methods : createHashForUser(),encodeBase64() Correct way was encrpt with a constant salt time based sessionkey and metas like expire time,userinfo.
+    That is why I have tried some hashing, encoding util methods : createHashForUser(),encodeBase64() Encoding is not good option while create sessionkey, Hashing is not good option since I lose to access to userid after creating sessionkey Correct way was encrpt with a constant salt time and metas like expire time,userinfo based sessionkey.
 So I could use access userid after decrypt it

-3- UserScore: It is required to use TreeSet which support sorting.
-I have tried ConcurrentSkipListSet also but solved concurrency issue by synchronized
+3- UserScore: It is required to use ConcurrentSkipListSet which support sorting.
+I have tried also solved concurrency issue by
-4- Util: mostly static helper methods and constants which can be fed *.yml or *.json file in real prod app 5- HttpServerTest: I didn't use Junit or Mockito which are I am familiar with.
+    I have also solved concurrency issues using computeIfAbsent like atomic methods 4- Util: mostly static helper methods and constants which can be fed *.yml or *.json file in real prod app 5- HttpServerTest: I didn't use Junit or Mockito which are I am familiar with.
     I have chosed thread based performance end-to-end test which cover more but miss atomic tests(bottom of the pyramid)